open-lambda/open-lambda/README.md

 `./handlers/<handler-name>/<instance-number>`.
 For example, all containers created to service invocations of the "echo" handler will have scratch space directories inside the `./handlers/echo` directory.
+Additionally, there is a directory `./my-cluster/workers/worker-<N>/import-cache` that contains the communication directory mapped into each import cache entry container.

 Suppose there is an instance of the "echo" handler with ID "3".
 That container will have it's scratch space at `./handlers/echo/3` (within